sz128/slot_filling_and_intent_detection_of_SLU/README.md

  * [ELMo in allennlp](https://github.com/allenai/allennlp): pip install allennlp
  * [BERT/XLNET in transformers](https://github.com/huggingface/transformers): pip install transformers (2.5.0)

-## About the evaluations of intent detection on ATIS and SNIPS datasets.
+## About the evaluations of intent detection on ATIS and SNIPS datasets

 As we can know from the datasets, ATIS may have multiple intents for one utterance while SNIPS has only one intent for one utterance.
 For example, "show me all flights and fares from denver to san francisco <=> atis_flight && atis_airfare".
 Therefore, there is a public trick in the training and evaluation stages for intent detection of ATIS dataset.